Join us for our monthly programs.

 Visitor/Guest Policy

 We encourage visitors and guests to experience what our award-winning writers’ association has to offer.
-Since membership dues pay for our outstanding speakers, we request non-members limit their attendance to three meetings, after which we hope they will join SouthWest Writers.
+We request non-members limit their attendance to three meetings, after which we hope they will join SouthWest Writers.
 Visitors are welcome beyond their first three visits at a cost of $10 per meeting.

 ZOOM MEETING Procedure: Read about SWW’s Zoom Meeting procedure on this page.